masoudk1990/masoudk1990/README.md

-### While I am working with a large variety of technologies, my expertise is in Microsoft Technology Stack.
-I love programming and I'm always open to new challenges.
+### I love programming and I'm always open to new challenges.

 * 📫 How to reach me:
   * Email: [masoudk1990@yahoo.com](mailto:masoudk1990@yahoo.com)